 Best services for email ads

-A set of email marketing tools.
+GetResponse is a set of email marketing tools.
 Helps to create pretty to look at letters and flexibly customize the mailing list.
 Works only with existing client base.
 Offers a free trial period of 30 days, an annual subscription will provide you with the price of from 0.315 cents per email.

-A universal E-commerce system.
+Estismail is a universal E-commerce system.
 Allows you to create a landing page and set up automatic mailing in just a few clicks.
 Here you already need to have an accumulated subscriber base.
 Automatic synchronization and additions to the contact list are possible, immediately after the user fills out the feedback form.
 The minimum price is 0.15 cents per letter.
 There is a free plan.

 Once upon a time, advertising banners that covered the entire page and, after clicking, automatically redirected the user to the advertiser’s website, appeared on almost every entertainment or news resource.
 Now they are gradually giving way to native advertising.
 But they are still actively used, they give good ROI in many verticals, which are rejected by the moderators of other networks.